 - Applications will be prioritized based on financial need and on the planning demonstrated in the application.

-Decisions will be made on a rolling basis and the maximum grant awarded to each student is $500.
+- Decisions will be made on a rolling basis.

 - Complete the CAF application form and upload any supporting documents you have, such as receipts, screenshots of conference registration or testing fees, etc.